Faculty News

 We've Got (Faculty) News!

-Our faculty is the cornerstone of that strategic planning and its success.
-Putting the plan into action, since its inception, we have welcomed 16 full-time faculty members.
+In the past several years, we have welcomed over a dozen new full-time faculty members at St. John's Law.
 Each brings a range of gifts as teachers and scholars that makes the Law School immeasurably better.
-And, together, they will be part of a transformation of our faculty that will propel St. John’s forward for years to come.
+And, together, they are part of a transformation of our faculty that will propel St. John’s forward into its second century of excellence, prominence, and impact.

 Miriam A. Cherry, a scholar of contracts, employment law, and the future of work, joined the St. John’s Law faculty from Saint Louis University School of Law, where she served as Associate Dean for Research & Engagement and as Co-Director for the William C. Wefel Center for Employment Law.
 A prolific scholar, Professor Cherry is the author of over 40 law review articles concerning employment, business, and contract law topics.
 She is also the co-editor of Invisible Labor (University of California Press) and the author of Work in the Digital Age (Aspen) and the second edition of Contracts in the Real World (West Academic).
 Professor Cherry is writing a book about online labor activism and a report for the United Nations-International Labor Office on the status of gig workers in the United States.
 At St. John’s, she teaches Contracts, Business Organizations, and Employment Law.